Strawberry picking: our guide to the best places in the UK

 Whetstone Pastures Farm in Leicester

 What else can I do here?
 Relax in the farm’s tea room, which sells hot and cold drinks and light snacks.
-There is also a play barn and pizza oven for the kids to get involved with.
 The farm also runs various events across the summer so check out their website to find out what’s happening now

 How much?
 Entry is free to the pick-your-own field and the fruit will be weighed and priced up at the end